Shaikh-areeb/CapStone-Project-2/README.md

 The aim is to:
 1) Analyze the relationship between various diamond features and their price.
 2) Build and evaluate multiple machine learning models to identify the most accurate one.
-3) Utilize Random Forest, a tree-based model, as the primary algorithm to predict diamond prices.
+3) Utilize XGBoost, as the primary algorithm to predict diamond prices.
 4) Retain outliers in the dataset to reflect real-world variability and ensure realistic predictions.

 # Methodology